 Program Educational Objectives

-- be able to apply their knowledge of mathematics, science, and engineering.
+- An ability to apply knowledge of mathematics, science, and engineering

 The degree of Bachelor of Science in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012, telephone: (410) 347-7700.